 (Stakna literally means tiger/leopard's nose on account of the rock)

-You are free to take the morning flight to Delhi or bus to Manali for the long way back, or just enjoy more time in this central Asian town of yore.
+long way back); or feel free to enjoy more time in this central Asian town of yore.